Starfleet officers in STAR TREK: The Original Series typically wear rank insignia in the form of braid attached to their uniform sleeves.

 - Matt Decker in “The Doomsday Machine” [2x06]

-The real reason behind the change isn't known, but due to the progression of episodes, it can be said that Starfleet altered the style of its Flag Officer braid during TOS Season 2.
+While the reason for the change isn't known, it can be said from the progression of episodes that Starfleet altered the style of its Flag Officer braid during TOS Season 2.

 N.B.- The original "wavy" trim remains superior in keeping the wide stripe visually distinct from additional solid stripes.
 Any Commodore is difficult to mistake, but utilising standard braid as trim can easily give the illusion of two stripes too many on an Admiral's insignia.